 (3) Bending moment

-The bending moment on the walls at ULS are shown in Figures 6 and 7.
+The bending moments on the wall at ULS are shown in Figures 6 and 7.

 (4) Stability Analysis (SLS)